SMilkweed, Chess, Social Media – Life Lessons

 The pastel is a new pastel but the original inspiration was from a cross-country trip to California in 1989.
 I have two previous pastels of the same area and still have not captured the image I remember.

 Often a picture takes a while to form, much like learning certain processes.
-I am self-taught in most of my creative endeavors and it has taken many years to perfect my vision, technique and the ability to capture perspective.
+Self-taught in most of my creative endeavors, it has taken many years to perfect my vision, technique and the ability to capture perspective.

 First we receive the information, next we digest it, when using the newly found logic, it is awkward and what is usually second nature becomes difficult because of the learning process.